jnozzi/cocoadev.com/markdown/NSTask.md

 *
-Using General/NSTask, your program can run another program as a **subprocess** and can monitor that program's execution.
-General/NSTask creates a separate executable entity; unlike General/NSThread, it does not share memory space with the parent process.
+Using NSTask, your program can run another program as a **subprocess** and can monitor that program's execution.
+NSTask creates a separate executable entity; unlike NSThread, it does not share memory space with the parent process.

 By default, a task inherits several characteristics of its parent's environment: the current directory, standard input, standard output, standard error, and the values of any environment variables.
 If you want to change any of these, e.g., the current directory, you must set a new value before you launch the task. **A task's environment is established once it has launched.**

-**An General/NSTask can only be run once.
-Subsequent attempts to run an General/NSTask raise an error.**
+**An NSTask can only be run once.
+Subsequent attempts to run an NSTask raise an error.**
 *

 If you run a task from a document in a document-based application, you should (at the very least) send the     terminate message to the task instance in the cleanup code for the document.
-See also General/NSTaskTermination for more discussion.
+See also NSTaskTermination for more discussion.

-Other pages at General/CocoaDev related to using General/NSTask (and see particularly General/NSPipe and General/NSFileHandle):
+Other pages at CocoaDev related to using NSTask (and see particularly NSPipe and NSFileHandle):

 **TODO:** since the migration to MediaWiki this embedded search is broken.
 I guess we could use http://www.mediawiki.org/wiki/Extension:DynamicPageList_(Wikimedia) and put all the relevant pages into an NSTask category, but that seems like redundant work.
 Perhaps someone knows of a way to do a similar embedded search results in MediaWiki but I couldn't find one. -- markaufflick

 ----
-**Example: Launching an General/NSTask** (this is intended only as a simple example of launching a task, using the UNIX     ls command, and passing arguments to it.
-Of course, if you just want to get a directory' contents, you should use General/NSFileManager.
-The usual way to redirect the standard input and output of the task is to use General/NSPipe and General/NSFileHandle, as shown below:
+**Example: Launching an NSTask** (this is intended only as a simple example of launching a task, using the UNIX     ls command, and passing arguments to it.
+Of course, if you just want to get a directory' contents, you should use NSFileManager.
+The usual way to redirect the standard input and output of the task is to use NSPipe and NSFileHandle, as shown below:

 <syntaxhighlight lang="objc">
  //Launch "ls -l -a -t" in the current directory, and then read the result into an NSString: